 Wintertime Pet Hazards

 With wintertime approaching, different threats and hazards can put our pets at risk.
 Fortunately, with a little early preparation and care, steps can be taken to keep our pets safe and healthy throughout the wintertime season.
-In the following article, I will discuss common pet wintertime hazards as well as steps to prevent your pet from getting the “chills” when it’s cold and snowy outside.
+In the following article, I will discuss common pet wintertime hazards, as well as steps to prevent your pet from getting the “chills” when it’s cold and snowy outside.

-While our pets are wearing their self-made fur coats to keep warm, it’s not perfect.
-Extreme weather events can trigger hypothermia, especially in short coated or hairless breeds or when a pet’s coat gets wet.
-In particular, your pets nose, toes, and ears are more susceptible to hypothermia.
+While our pets are wearing their self-made fur coats to keep warm, this protection is not perfect.
+Extreme weather events can trigger hypothermia, especially in short-coated or hairless breeds or when a pet’s coat gets wet.
+In particular, your pet’s nose, toes, and ears are more susceptible to hypothermia.

 De-icers used to prevent sidewalks from freezing present another hazard to your pets.
 Ingesting salts can be toxic and cause electrolyte imbalances.
-In addition, prolonged contact may damage your pet’s paws.
+Additionally, prolonged contact may damage your pet’s paws.
 Always remember to use pet-friendly salts and wipe your pet’s paws thoroughly after coming back inside.

-Anti-freeze is an extremely serious and dangerous toxin to pets.
-Anti-freeze tastes sweet so pets are naturally attracted to it.
+Antifreeze is an extremely serious and dangerous toxin to pets.
+Antifreeze tastes sweet, so pets are naturally attracted to it.
 However, it causes acute kidney damage and can easily be fatal if ingested.
 Even small amounts of ingestion can have catastrophic consequences.

 What about coats, rubber booties, and other clothing items to keep my pet warm?
 These items can be used but must be done with a bit of caution.
 In particular, make sure that booties are placed securely but not too tightly as to cut off circulation.
-Always remove these items when coming back in the house to prevent them from getting caught on things and to prevent moisture forming underneath.
+Always remove these items when coming back into the house to prevent them from getting caught on things and to prevent moisture forming underneath.
 Moisture trapped under a boot can lead to both bacterial and fungal infections.

-Jeffrey Stupine, V.M.D
+Jeffrey Stupine, V.M.D.